Olivia Newton-John Speaks For First Time Since Cancer Relapse In Heartfelt Video

 “I’d like to express my gratitude to all of you who sent such kind and loving messages of support over the past few months,” the former Grease actress, who looked happy and healthy rocking shorter hair, said in the video.
 “Your prayers and well wishes have truly helped me and continue to lift my spirits.”

-She then suggested that she would be back to work soon after initially cancelling her tour when confirming the news that she had been diagnosed with breast cancer for the second time.
+She then suggested that she would be back to work soon after initially canceling her tour when confirming the news that she had been diagnosed with breast cancer for the second time.

 “I’m feeling great,” Newton-John said this week, just under 11 weeks after confirming the return of the disease, “and so look forward to seeing you soon.”